 About This Journal

 Begun in 1969 as a non-traditional legal publication presenting the results of legally-focused public interest projects, today the Golden Gate University Law Review is a general interest legal journal.
 The Golden Gate University Law Review publishes scholarly writing on a broad range of legal topics, including constitutional law, criminal procedure, immigration law, contract law, and administrative law.
 Each edition of the Golden Gate University Law Review contains five to ten Casenotes, Comments, Articles, and Case Summaries covering cutting-edge legal topics written by judges, students, professors, and legal practitioners from across California and around the world.
-The Golden Gate University Law Review is published by students of the Golden Gate University School of Law in three issues each year: Fall, Winter, and Spring (Ninth Circuit Survey).
+The Golden Gate University Law Review is published by students of the Golden Gate University School of Law in two issues each year: Fall and Spring (Ninth Circuit Survey).